The Bankrate promise

 Personal loan complaints in 2021: major themes

-Out of the 5,212 personal loan complaints the CFPB received in 2021, 1,075 of those complaints were from borrowers who were charged fees or interest they did not expect to pay.
-This was by far the most common complaint the CFPB received from personal loan borrowers in 2021.
+Out of the 5,500 personal loan complaints the CFPB received in 2021, 600 were from borrowers who were charged fees or interest they did not expect to pay.
+This was the most common complaint the CFPB received from personal loan borrowers in 2021.
 Another major complaint from personal loan borrowers surrounded problems when making payments.

 Unexpected fees or interest

-Customers who experienced unexpected interest and fees with personal loans generally complained about receiving higher interest rates than they were initially quoted and fees that they felt were not openly disclosed by the lender.
+Customers who experienced unexpected interest and fees with personal loans generally complained about receiving higher interest rates than initially quoted.
+Customers also felt the lender did not openly disclose fees.

-Many of the personal loan complaints about unexpected interest and fees were from borrowers who did not have an accurate estimate of the interest they would pay before signing on for a loan.
+Many personal loan complaints about unexpected interest and fees were from borrowers who did not have an accurate estimate of the interest they would pay before signing on for a loan.
 For example, one customer who submitted a complaint about an installment loan was told by an agent over the phone that their interest rate would be 19-35 percent.
-When she got the loan, she found she was saddled with a 65 percent interest rate she was unable to pay.
+When she got the loan, she found she was saddled with a 65 percent interest rate she could not pay.

-Another borrower who had taken out a personal line of credit was not aware of the high interest they would be paying.
-This customer reported having paid off $5800 of a 4-digit loan (XXXX), but still owed the lender XXXX that they were having difficulties paying off.
-Despite attempting to negotiate lower monthly payments with the lender, this borrower was unable to do so and experienced damage to their credit score.
+Another borrower who had taken out a personal line of credit was unaware of the high interest they would be paying.
+This customer reported having paid off $5800 of a 4-digit loan (XXXX) but still owed the lender XXXX that they had difficulties paying off.
+Despite attempting to negotiate lower monthly payments with the lender, this borrower could not do so and experienced damage to their credit score.

 Problems when making payments